KMoszczyc/Car-AI/README.md

 ## Fitness Function (naive)
 fitness = distance_traveled + max_dist_from_start_point*3 + life_time

 So this rewards cars that live long, travel longest distance but most importantly get as far away from the start as possible.
-It's supposed to fight the problem of spinning cars at starting point, but it has a downside.
-For specific tracks it may get the population stuck in local minimum being a sharp corner that is indeed far from the start, but to go further down the track the car has to get closer to the start sometimes, lowering it's fitness.
-This could be fixed with fitness gates, gates that would be position on the track, and passing each one would increase car's fitness.
+It's supposed to fight the problem of spinning cars at the starting point, but it has a downside.
+For specific tracks it may get the population stuck in a local minimum being a sharp corner that is indeed far from the start, but to go further down the track the car has to get closer to the start sometimes, lowering it's fitness.
+This could be fixed with fitness gates, gates that would be positioned on the track and passing each one would increase car's fitness.
+Spinning cars would get 0 fitness score then.
 Although current naive fitness function is good enough.

 ## Make the race track